aeserran/Twitter-Python-LEMI-1481881775100/README.md

 #### Without Anaconda

 1. [Install Python][] (if you haven't installed it yet).
 Note that the app uses Python version 3.5.
-You can check if python is install via: `python --version`
+You can check if python is installed via: `python --version`
 2. Download the code to your computer: `git clone git@github.com:bulutmf/PerInsight.git`.
 3. cd into the app directory: `cd PerInsight`
 4. Install **virtualenv** package: `pip3.5 install virtualenv`